cri-o/cri-o/README.md

 ### Prerequisites

 `runc` version 1.0.0.rc1 or greater is expected to be installed on the system.
-It is picked up as the default runtime by ocid.
+It is picked up as the default runtime by crio.

 ### Build Dependencies